kennethreitz/hypermark/README.md

 Feature ideas:

 1. link extraction
-2. diff generation
+1. diff generation
-3. sha generation
+1. sha generation
-4. md->html, html->md
+1. md->html, html->md
-5. liting?
-6. header transposing
+1. header transposing
-6. stripping?
+1. stripping?
-7. targets for headers
+1. targets for headers

 This could, potentially, contain a lot of the basic functionality of wikis.org itself — would help explain the core concepts to the world, perhaps.